beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 parallelFilter.execute();
 ```

-For each task (red, blue and green) of the TaskSchedule (blur) the device can be specified as in:
+For each task (red, blue and green) of the TaskGraph (blur) the device can be specified as in:
 ```bash
 tornado -Dblur.red.device=0:0 -Dblur.green.device=0:1 -Dblur.blue.device=0:2 -m tornado.examples/uk.ac.manchester.tornado.examples.compute.BlurFilter
 ```